 1/2 organic butternut pumpkin, sliced into wedges with skin on

 2-3 garlic cloves

 1-2 TBSP extra virgin olive oil (optional-see notes)

 400gms organic chestnuts

-1.5 cups plant based milk of choice* I used coconut milk
+1.5 cups plant based milk of choice* I used cashew milk

 1/4 cup nutritional yeast